IsmailKent/Einfache-Rechner-App/README.md

 This app is designed to offer the user the ability to compute certain operations offered by the app.
 The interfece is provided in German.
 The available operations are configrables in `json` format.

 ## How to Run
+1. make sure you have [node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed

-1. run `npm install` to install node modules
+2. run `npm install` to install node modules
-2. to test the application and make sure everything is fine, run `npm test`
+3. to test the application and make sure everything is fine, run `npm test`
-3. to start the application locally, run the server using `npm start`
+4. to start the application locally, run the server using `npm start`
-4. open `localhost:5000` in browser
+5. open `localhost:5000` in browser

 ## How to add operations
 Inside the `resources/operations.js` file is the `operations object`.
 An operation is a `json` object defined by the following parameters: